geoffdavis92/asyncAdapter/README.md

 # asyncAdapter

-Take functions with a callback handler pattern and use them with `async/await`!
+Take functions with a callback pattern and use them with `async/await`!

 ## The Problem

-Let's say you have a legacy function that sends an `XMLHttpRequest` that sends data to a callback function argument, for example:
+Let's say you have a legacy function that creates an `XMLHttpRequest` which passes response data to a callback function, for example:

 ```javascript
 function httpGET(endpoint, callback) {